A simple guide to drainage: Uncomplicated

 FAQ

-What causes clogs in the drains of plumbing?
+What causes clogs in plumbing drains?

-Clogs can result from hair scum or food particles, soap scum or any other particles.
+Clogs can result from hair scum or food particles, soap scum or other particles.

-What is the best frequency to scrub my drains from my plumbing?
+What is the best frequency to clean my plumbing drain?

-How do I know if my plumbing drain is leaking?
+How can I tell when my plumbing drain is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber